nikneal91/knowledge_graph/pages/jbang.md

+### Introduction
 	- **JBang** () is a tool that lets you run Java code like a script — no Maven, no Gradle, no boilerplate needed.
 It’s perfect for small utilities, demos, learning, and even prototyping microservices.
 - ### 🚀 Why use JBang?
 	- Run Java files like shell scripts: `jbang Hello.java`
 	- No need to set up Maven or Gradle